veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦  // See AudioTagHeader of the legacy [FLV] specification for for detailed format   ¦  Mp3                 = 2,                                                          ¦
 ¦  // of the four bits used for soundRate/soundSize/soundType                        ¦  LPcmLittleEndian    = 3,                                                          ¦
 ¦  //                                                                                ¦  Nellymoser16KMono   = 4,                                                          ¦
-¦  // Note: soundRate, soundSize and soundType formats have not changed.             ¦  Nellymoser8KMono    = 5,                                                          ¦
+¦  // NOTE: soundRate, soundSize and soundType formats have not changed.             ¦  Nellymoser8KMono    = 5,                                                          ¦
 ¦  // if (soundFormat == SoundFormat.ExHeader) we switch into FOURCC audio mode      ¦  Nellymoser          = 6,                                                          ¦
 ¦  // as defined below.
 This means that soundRate, soundSize and soundType           ¦  G711ALaw            = 7,                                                          ¦
 ¦  // bits are not interpreted, instead the UB[4] bits are interpreted as an         ¦  G711MuLaw           = 8,                                                          ¦